JohnCallingham/LCC_CONFIGURATION/README.md

 # LCC_CONFIGURATION
 A software component which can be used as part of an OpenLCB/LCC node.
+It has been developed using PlatformIO for an Arduino Nano ESP32.

+## Purpose

 It has been developed to allow a user to configure multiple nodes prior to and after deployment without needing physical access to the node.
+The user can remotely configure the following options;-
+- Set the required Node ID
+- Set the SSID to which the node connects to access JMRI
+- Update a node's formware

+## Files

 There are two parts;-
 1. **ConfigurationOTA**.
 A class which allows a configuration file in json format to be hosted on a web server, external to the nodes, which provides a way for a user to alter various configuration properties of multiple nodes without needing physical access to the nodes.
 2. **ConfigurationPreferences**.
 A namespace which provides support methods to allow various configuration data to be stored and retrieved using the Arduino Preferences system.

+## Operation

 Every time a node starts the process is as follows;-
 1. The json formatted contents of the hard coded credentials.h file is read.
 This file contains details of one or more SSIDs to which the node may be able to connect.